Alexanderc98/chocolate_proj/README.md

 # EDA and a binary classification model of a chocolate bar database, to try and predict if a chocolate bar will taste bad or not.

 * Created a tableau dashboard: https://public.tableau.com/app/profile/alexander4055/viz/chocolate_proj/Dashboard1
+* Used sklearn to create a binary classification model
+* Compared logistic regression, XGBoost and randomforest classification.
+For instance, did 10-fold cross validation and looked which model performed the best.
 * Used advanced SQL techniques to explore the data.
 * Created a database in third normal form with sqlite3 package in python.
 * Performed data cleaning in pandas and microsoft excel.